JustFiesta/microservices-deployment/README.md

 This repository contains resources for successful deployment of [microservices-demo](https://github.com/GoogleCloudPlatform/microservices-demo) project.

 It was made as a practical task to test my knowlage for containers creation/security and Kubernetes on Cloud.
+All complaining with DevOps principals.

+The deployment is fully Automated with CI/CD.

 ## Technologies